-When Walter Morel and Jerry arrived at Bestwood, they felt a load off their minds: a railway journey no longer impended, so they could put the finishing touches to a glorious day.
-They entered the 'Nelson' with the satisfaction of returned travellers.
-Mrs Morel always said the after-life would hold nothing in store for her husband: he rose from the lower world into purgatory, when he came home from pit, and passed on to heaven in the Palmerston Arms.
+When Walter Morel and Jerry arrived at Bestwood they felt a load off their minds; a railway journey no longer impended, so they could put the finishing touches to a glorious day.
+They entered the Nelson with the satisfaction of returned travellers.